aredn/documentation/arednGettingStarted/advanced_config.rst

 The :abbr:`WAN (Wide Area Network)` interface on your node is typically used to connect it to the Internet or to another external network.
 By default the WAN interface is set to obtain an IP address via DHCP from your upstream network.
 The :abbr:`DNS (Domain Name System)` servers are set by default to use Google's DNS services and should not be changed under normal circumstances.
 Google's name resolution servers are configured properly to detect error conditions and report them correctly.

 If you are not going to use the WAN interface on your node, you can select *disabled* from the *Protocol* dropdown list.
-If you will be using your node as a *Tunnel Server*, you should assign the node a *Static* IP address on your WAN network.
+If you will be using your node as a *Tunnel Server*, you should reserve an IP address on your router for the node's WAN interface.
 This will be explained in the *Tunnel Server* section below.

 When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port.
 Checking the *Allow others to use my WAN* box will allow this node to route traffic from *all* its interfaces to/from the Internet or other external network.
 This box is unchecked by default because it is not desirable to route Internet traffic over the radio interface.
 AREDN |trade| is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
 If you want local wireless Internet access, consider using an FCC Part 15 access point instead of the node's WAN gateway.